Eric Adams' lead shrinks in NYC Democratic mayoral primary

 Under the system, voters could rank up to five candidates in order of preference.

-Since no candidate got more than 50% of the vote, a computer on Tuesday tabulated ballots in a series of rounds that work like instant run-offs.
+Since no candidate was the first choice of more than 50% of voters, a computer on Tuesday tabulated ballots in a series of rounds that worked like instant run-offs.

-In each round, the candidate in last place is eliminated.
-Votes cast for that person are then redistributed to the surviving candidates, based on whoever voters put next on their ranking list.
-That process repeats until there are only two candidates left.
+In each round, the candidate in last place was eliminated.
+Votes cast for that person were then redistributed to the surviving candidates, based on whoever voters put next on their ranking list.
+That process repeated until only two candidates were left, Adams and Garcia.

+Garcia then got a huge boost when Wiley was eliminated in the 11th round.
+A little more than half of Wiley’s supporters went to Garcia while only 19% supported Adams.
+Thirty-one percent of Wiley’s supporters didn’t rank Adams or Garcia anywhere on their ballots.

-Wiley could still vault past both Garcia and Adams if she is favored among people who voted by mail.
+Wiley could still win if she is favored among people who voted by mail.

 "I said on election night, we must allow the democratic process to continue and count every vote so that New Yorkers have faith in our democracy and government.
 And we must all support its results,” Wiley said in an emailed statement.